-Airtame uses a different network ports for different features.
-You need to make sure these ports are open and available for Airtame to work as expected.
+Airtame uses different network ports for different functions.
+These ports must be open and available for Airtame to work as expected.
 This should be checked in your network controller as well as your firewall.

 ️⚠️ Airtame and Airtame Cloud rely on accurate time provided by NTP Servers.
 This means that access to an NTP server is essential.

-The Airtame device uses a common technology called "Multicast" to advertise itself on the network so that the Airtame app can detect and list all nearby Airtame devices on the same network.
+Airtame uses "Multicast" to advertise itself on the network for the Airtame app to discover and list all nearby Airtame devices on the same network.
 The protocol used is SSDP/UPnP

-To get this functionality to work, Multicast needs to be enabled on the network and all VLANs used for streaming.
-If Multicast is not enabled on your network you will still be able to start a stream by typing the IP address shown on the TV into the Airtame app.
+To allow discovery, Multicast must be enabled on the network and all VLANs used for streaming.
+If Multicast is not enabled on your network, you will still be able to start a stream by typing the IP address shown on the TV into the Airtame app.

 In case you are using a simplified solution like Aruba or Meraki, the Service ID is: urn:airtame-com:device:airtame:1

-☝️For Airtames doing only digital signage, we suggest turning off their discovery feature so that they don't clutter the list of streaming devices in the app.
+For Airtames only used for digital signage, discovery can be disabled to reduce clutter on the list of streaming devices in the Airtame app.

 Multi-Network setups for internal & guest access

-Despite being able to handle one WiFi and one ethernet connection at the same time, Airtame can be connected to one or more networks at once by using network configurations.
+Despite being able to handle one WiFi and one Ethernet connection, Airtame can be connected to multiple networks at once.
 If you'd like to connect Airtame to various networks simultaneously, like internal and guest networks, here are some diagrammed examples in order of recommendation: